When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 3. Wider Customisability

-Due to the numerous types of constituent materials that go into an aggregate finish, you get several choices for changing the look of your pool.
+Due to the numerous constituent materials that go into an aggregate finish, you get several choices for changing the look of your pool.
 There is no end to the possibilities regarding the design of your pool.

 4. Convenient